pbellchambers/rustyhack-mmo/README.md

 - **assets** - assets required for the server to run, note: assets directory must be in the same location as `rustyhack_server`

 ## Assets
-Currently the following functionality is defined entirely by text or json files located in the `assets` directory:
+Currently, the following functionality is defined entirely by text or json files located in the `assets` directory:
 - **maps** - *.map plain-text* - Map definitions.
 All maps should be enclosed by a boundary of # characters in any shape, and end with a % character on the last line.
 See existing examples.
 - **monsters** - *.json* - Types of monsters, their stats and inventory etc.
 - **spawns** - *.json* - Spawn locations of monsters.
 There should be one spawn file per map.